El Monte

 Stop type Facilities Typical cost per night

-State park campground Marked bay, water and electric, central dump point $24 – $48
+State park campsite Marked bay, water and electric, central chemical disposal point $16 – $42 (+$7 nightly utility fee for motorhome pitches)

-County park RV area Power and water, lakeside trails, picnic shelter $20 – $40
+County park motorhome area Electric and water, lakeside trails, picnic shelter $30 – $60

-A state park campground in Florida is a government-operated site that provides level RV parking spaces, water taps, electricity and access to a shared dump station for a moderate nightly fee.
+A state park campsite in Florida is a government-operated site that provides level motorhome pitches, water taps, electricity and access to a shared chemical disposal point for a moderate nightly fee.
+Florida State Parks also charge a non-refundable reservation fee, and motorhome reservations include a nightly utility fee.

 Frequently Asked Questions